-2. Make meal planning second nature
+2. start meal planning

 Regular meal planning can save you money.
 I’ll admit I never used to meal plan.
 I used to open the fridge or freezer when I got home from work a cook the easiest meal possible.
 Or I would take the nearest take out exit on the drive home.
 Which cost us our budget!